dangoor/rpc/README.md

 rpc.addRequestHandler(takeScreenshot, someFunctionThatUsesChromeApi);
 ```

-In the above example, the `userPrefs` object (an instance of some fictional UserPreferences class) is declared a delegate.
-When
+Above, we configure our code in the main browser extension's background window to handle the calls.
+The `userPrefs` object
- the method name of an incoming request matches one of its methods, that will be used to serve the request.
-(Assuming it
+ (an instance of some fictional UserPreferences class) is declared a delegate.
+Its methods are called whenever any incoming
- isn't filtered out.
-See defaults and options for controlling method access below.)
-If the model also offers a `savePreference`
+ requests matches on method name.
+(Assuming it isn't filtered out.
+See defaults and options for controlling method access
- method, our browser-tab code can call that too.
+ below.)
+If the model also offers a `savePreference` method, our browser-tab code could call that too.

 We use `addRequestHandler` to register a specific function.
-It would be a security blunder to blindly delegate all requests
+It would be insecure to blindly delegate all requests
- to the powerful Chromium browser extension API, so for `takeScreenshot` we only expose the one that's needed.
+ to the powerful Chromium browser extension API, so for `takeScreenshot` we only register a single function.

 ## Transports